Primaries For Palin – Democrats want you to vote for the weakest Republican!

 Facebook status updates analysed

 People use status updates to share what’s on their minds, to tell others what they’re doing, and to gather feedback from friends.
 The different ways people use status updates form some interesting patterns.
 In this study, we looked at the usage of words in different “word categories” in status updates.
-This led us to discover Read more about Facebook status updates analysed[…]
+This led us to discover some patterns in how people use status updates differently, and how their friends interact with different status updates.

 Why .gov should stay out of DNS – DHS ‘evidence’ for DNS takedowns is a joke